nortikin/sverchok/docs/nodes/generator/scripted.rst

 It's a prototype so bug reports are welcome.

-Here's a short tutorial to SN1: :ref:`scriptnode_intro`
+Here's a short tutorial to SN1, see :ref:`scripted-tutorial`

 Features
 --------